-- We use GSuite as our official learning platform. - Leaders and staff will regularly monitor the usage of the Learning Platform (LP), including message/communication tools and publishing facilities. - Only current members of staff, learners and parents will have access to the LP. - When staff and/or learners leave the setting, their account will be disabled or transferred to their new establishment. - Learners and staff will be advised about acceptable conduct and use when using the LP. - All users will be mindful of copyright and will only upload appropriate content onto the LP. - Any concerns about content on the LP will be recorded and dealt with in the following ways: - The user will be asked to remove any material deemed to be inappropriate or offensive. - If the user does not comply, the material will be removed by the site administrator. - Access to the LP for the user may be suspended. - The user will need to discuss the issues with a member of leadership before reinstatement. - o A learner's parents/carers may be informed. - o If the content is illegal, we will respond in line with existing child protection procedures. - Learners may require editorial approval from a member of staff.
-This may be given to the learner to fulfil a specific aim and may have a limited time frame.
+We use Google Suite as its official learning platform.

+- Leaders and staff will regularly monitor the usage of the Learning Platform (LP), including message/communication tools and publishing facilities. - Only current members of staff, learners and parents will have access to the LP. - When staff and/or learners leave the setting, their account will be disabled or transferred to their new establishment. - Learners and staff will be advised about acceptable conduct and use when using the LP. - All users will be mindful of copyright and will only upload appropriate content onto the LP. - Any concerns about content on the LP will be recorded and dealt with in the following ways:

-A visitor may be invited onto the LP by a member of the leadership; in this instance, there may be an agreed focus or a limited time slot.
+- The user will be asked to remove any material deemed to be inappropriate or offensive. - If the user does not comply, the site administrator will remove the material. - o Access to the LP for the user may be suspended. - The user will need to discuss the issues with a member of leadership before reinstatement. - A learner's parents/carers may be informed. - If the content is illegal, we will respond in line with existing child protection procedures. - Learners may require editorial approval from a member of staff.
+This may be given to the learner to fulfil a specific aim and may have a limited time frame. - A visitor may be invited onto the LP by a member of the leadership; in this instance, there may be an agreed focus or a limited time slot.